JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS_Configuration.md

 ## Study logs

-Every study stored in JATOS has it's own study log ([more info](/Study-Log.html)).
-Among other things it calculates hashes of result data, which can be CPU-intensive, and on smaller machines it can be better to disable it.
+Every study stored in JATOS has its own study log ([more info](/Study-Log.html)).
+Among other things, it calculates hashes of result data, which can be CPU-intensive, and on smaller machines it can be better to disable it.

 Don't confuse the study logs with the [application logs](#application-logs). .